Bamboo72/2021-Programming-Portfolio/README.md

 Certifications:
 * Utah State Certified in C++
 * Utah State Certified in Java
+* Utah State Certified in Advanced Java

+Also note that I was nominated as the 2020-2021 Sterling Scholar in Computer Technology for Skyline High School, and I made it to the Semi-Finals.
+I included details on my personal adventure game project, leadership, and service as of December 2020 in my Sterling Scholar Portfolio which can be viewed [here](https://drive.google.com/file/d/1xEBZNcyEfwP00WyrlPreDRGfQmkZbKzR/view?usp=sharing).

 # Spotlighted Projects created in the Programming 2 class 2020 - 2021: